Qihoo360/evpp/docs/benchmark_throughput_vs_asio.md

 Simply to explains that the ping pong protocol is the client and the server both implements the echo protocol.
 When the TCP connection is established, the client sends some data to the server, the server echoes the data, and then the client echoes to the server again and again.
 The data will be the same as the table tennis in the client and the server back and forth between the transfer until one side disconnects.
 This is a common way to test throughput.

 The test code of [evpp] is at the source code `benchmark/throughput/evpp`, and at here [https://github.com/Qihoo360/evpp/tree/master/benchmark/throughput/evpp](https://github.com/Qihoo360/evpp/tree/master/benchmark/throughput/evpp).
 We use `tools/benchmark-build.sh` to compile it.
+The test script is [single_thread.sh](https://github.com/Qihoo360/evpp/blob/master/benchmark/throughput/evpp/single_thread.sh) and [multiple_thread.sh](https://github.com/Qihoo360/evpp/blob/master/benchmark/throughput/evpp/multiple_thread.sh).

 The test code of [asio] is at [https://github.com/huyuguang/asio_benchmark](https://github.com/huyuguang/asio_benchmark) using commits `21fc1357d59644400e72a164627c1be5327fbe3d` and the `client2/server2` test code.
+The test script is [single_thread.sh](https://github.com/Qihoo360/evpp/blob/master/benchmark/throughput/asio/single_thread.sh) and [multiple_thread.sh](https://github.com/Qihoo360/evpp/blob/master/benchmark/throughput/asio/multiple_thread.sh).

 We have done two benchmarks: